MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 ***Define textures and sounds with blocks.json***

 Block definitions are handled differently in the resource pack.
-Blocks are store in a single JSON file that will contain definitions for each custom block.
+Blocks are stored in a single JSON file that will contain definitions for each custom block.

 1. Open the ***development_resource_packs*** folder.
 1. Open the ***custom_block_resource_pack*** folder.